 Prayer is an essential part of a child’s life.
 It helps them focus on what is important and connect with God in a meaningful way.
 However, teaching prayers to children can be difficult if you don’t know any prayers.

 This blog post will give you nine prayers for children that you can use to help them learn about God.
-But first, let’s discuss the purpose of prayers and why it is so vital for children to say prayers.

 9 Prayers for Children to Chant

 There are many prayers for children that you can use to teach your kids about God and how to pray.
 Here are nine of our favorites:

 This is a simple, short prayer that your child can say every day.
 It helps them focus on what is important and shows them how to start their prayers each day:

 He wakes me up; He makes me sleep.